stronnag/mwptools/docs/manual/docs/mwp_support.md

 ### How, where

 * GitHub issues preferred
-* RCG, inav discord and telegram
+* RCG, INAV discord and telegram
     * Most likely you will be requested to raise a GitHub issue for non-trivial cases.

 ### Supported OS